Sunset#

 What a beautiful sunset!
 Following a group of old masters, the Houhai Bridge is thus named Master Bridge.

-The picture below was taken with the ultra-wide-angle lens of my iPhone 13 Pro, and the overall atmosphere still feels great.
+The picture below was taken with the ultra-wide-angle lens of my iPhone 13 Pro, and the overall atmosphere feels great.

-Looking back from being a complete novice with cameras to now having bought two cameras, a drone, and a pocket camera, I have quite a bit of equipment now. 🤣
+Thinking back from being a complete novice with cameras to now having bought two cameras, a drone, and a pocket camera, I have quite a bit of equipment now. 🤣

 Color grading is something I really enjoy doing.
 I used to have a misunderstanding about post-processing in photography, thinking that it had to be straight out of the camera to be the most authentic.
 In fact, it was just a deception of my own laziness.